jingx23/flora/README.md

 - BLE_SCAN_DURATION - duration of the initial BLE scan used to look for Xiaomi Mi Plant sensors
 - SLEEP_DURATION - how long should the device sleep between sensor reads?
 - EMERGENCY_HIBERNATE - how long after wakeup should the device forcefully go to sleep (e.g. when something gets stuck)?
-- BATTERY_INTERVAL - how ofter should the battery status be read?
 - RETRY - how ofter should a single device be tried on each run?

 ## Constraints